JTarball/hyroxwebsite/site/content/post/the-history-of-hyrox.md

 ### Hyrox the Documentary

-Watch official Hyrox the documentary on YouTube:
+You can watch the official Hyrox documentary on YouTube:

 {{< youtube OWrfPCWlDo4 >}}